Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Samples/Data-Generator/Readme.md

 1. Download data generator files from [GitHub location](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/tree/master/Samples/Data-Generator).

 2. Launch application VisGenerator.exe from the local folder.
+Note: If you see a security warning like "The publisher could not be verified.
+Are you sure you want to run this software?".
+You will have to explicitly choose to procced further.

 3. Provide the following input and click on "Save Configuration Changes".
 This is a one-time setting, and will be persisted for future use.
 You can change the settings any time by stopping the data generator and modifying these inputs and saving them.